Related

 Removal of Operational Safety Clause for railway related procurement

-The Operational Safety Clause (OSC) in the WTO GPA had been a contentious issue between Japan and the EU for a long time, as the liberal application of the Clause by the Japanese government effectively barred foreign suppliers from the Japanese railway market.
+The Operational Safety Clause (OSC) in the WTO GPA had long been a point of contention between Japan and the EU, as its liberal application by the Japanese government had effectively excluded foreign suppliers from the Japanese railway market.

 Back to top